UCSB-CS56-Projects/cs56-utilities-FTP-Client/W18_proj00.md

 ## g

-  There are four issues, which is not enough to earn 1000 points.
+  There are four issues, which is probably not enough to earn points1000.
 One of the issues: "GUI file list columns are inconsistent" is not clear, but others are fine.

 ## h
+  We didn't add any issues.

 ## i